JosephSwedlund/School/README.md

 ## **Hey**
 ## Turns
 There is a file in the **js** folder called **Socket.js** that imports the **Stage**.
-Too accomidate for turns there are functions
+To accomidate for turns there are functions

 	Stage.startTurn()
 	Stage.endTurn()